Replacing your set of Tuners

 (1) String rollers and roller spacing

-Most modern classical tuners have string rollers with a diameter of 10mm and a length of 30mm .
-If your set is not like this, we can make custom rollers to match.
+Most modern classical tuners have string rollers with a diameter of 10mm and a length of 30mm.
+Other rollers are longer at 32mm which we also supply.
+Custom rollers can also me made to order.
 Rollers with extra bearing bushes are a far nicer option and more information about these can be found on the ‘String Rollers‘ page.

 Steel String rollers are 30mm by 6.35 (1/4″) diameter for slotted headstocks Solid headstocks have 3 lengths available.
 Custom sizes can also be made.
 Find out more here.